nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Format: `help`

 > The help tooltip will open in a new window.
-> On pressing enter while in the help window, the help window will be closed and the user will be taken back to the command line.
+> On pressing any key while in the help window, the help window will be closed and the user will be taken back to the command line.

 /* @@author */